 LTAB is a safe space dedicated to voices of young people, carrying on the rich tradition of storytelling and spoken word.
 The program upholds the central idea that in unison, young people's voices are louder than any act of violence or hate inflicted upon them.
 It is a critical and creative writing, publishing, and performance education platform that gives students the stage to be positive agents of change in their community.

 Education Partner schools host their own individual school “slam” (competition) at the end of the workshop season to create a school team composed of four to five poets.
-Each school team competes with teams from other schools at the Louder Than A Bomb (LTAB) Youth Poetry Festival Semi-Finals, in two preliminary bouts, and then ultimately to the team finals competition, held annually in April.
+Each school team competes with teams from other schools at the Louder Than A Bomb (LTAB) Youth Poetry Festival, in preliminary bouts, and then ultimately to the team and individual finals competition, held annually in April.

 Fabrica de la Palabra